StunkStunk

 postsChunk.setParams({ category: "engineering" });

-page and pageSize are always injected automatically — never pass them yourself in setParams.
+page and pageSize are always injected automatically — never pass them in setParams.

 What's next?